greenelab/deep-review/sections/04_study.md

 tetranucleotide frequencies, which differ across organisms [@tag:Karlin], using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
-Then, researchers began to use techniques that could estimate relative abundances from an entire sample more quickly than classifying individual reads [@tag:Metaphlan @tag:wgsquikr @tag:lmat @tag:Vervier].
+Then, researchers began to use techniques that could estimate relative abundances from an entire sample faster than classifying individual reads [@tag:Metaphlan @tag:wgsquikr @tag:lmat @tag:Vervier].
 There is also great interest in identifying and annotating sequence reads [@tag:yok
 @tag:Soueidan].
 However, the focus on taxonomic and functional annotation is just